CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 * which IT components or data carriers may be taken outside the home,
 * who is allowed to take IT components or data carriers out of the house,
-* which basic security measures must be observed (for example, virus protection, encryption of confidential data, retention).
+* which basic security measures have to be followed (eg virus protection, encryption of confidential data, storage).
 The type and extent of security measures to be applied for externally deployed IT components depends on the one hand on the protection requirements of the applications and data stored on them and on the other hand depends on the security of the deployment or storage locations.

 In principle, a corresponding permit should be obtained for all IT components that are to be used externally.